ChimeraOS/chimeraos/README.md

 ### WARNING
 This is pre-release software and is not stable.
 Things may change at any time requiring a full re-install.
-Only install this at this point if you want to help with testing or are curious.
+Only install this at this point if you want to help with testing or are curious and have a spare computer to install on.

-### KNOWN LIMITATIONS/ISSUES
+### KNOWN LIMITATIONS
  - cannot change user password
  - cannot set timezone
  - cannot connect via wifi